Courage in a Comfortable Society

 When life feels stable, people may assume that strength and character are no longer necessary.

-Every society eventually faces challenges.
-When those moments arrive, the character of its people matters greatly.
+When those moments arrive, the character of the people matters greatly.

 And character is built long before the crisis begins.